daaronr/metrics_discussion/meta_anal_and_open_science/paleo_example/manheim-paleo-meta.md

 -

-> Short-termefficacy dietarytrialsare generallyconsideredto be best suitedto answerthis question becausethey have higher compliance and fewer losses to follow-up
+> Short-term efficacy dietary trials are generally considered to be best suited to answer this question becausethey have higher compliance and fewer losses to follow-up
 - citation?